 How It All Began

 The “original” Rare & Scratchy Rock ‘N Roll (“R&SRNR”) was a three-hour weekly show that eventually was syndicated on more than 135 radio stations across the United States from 1983 to 1985.
 It entertained listeners with “the oldies that time forgot, but maybe you remember.”
-Inspired by his 1968 Soundscope series on WRIF-FM in Detroit, “Radio Dave” Milberg began collaborations with two other veteran broadcasting buddies – “Ken R.” Deutsch and Al Mitchell that would provide an alternative to the mainstream “oldies” stations of the day that for the most part played the same few hundred songs over and over and over ad nauseam.
+Inspired by his 1968 Soundscope series on WRIF-FM in Detroit, “Radio Dave” Milberg began collaborations with two other veteran broadcasting buddies – “Ken R.” Deutsch and Al Mitchell.
+The would create a syndicated radio show that would provide an alternative to the mainstream “oldies” stations of the day that for the most part played the same few hundred songs over and over and over ad nauseam.
 And that begat R&SRNR.

 It was designed to complement rather than compete with the myriad other “long-form” syndicated radio shows of the day that radio stations commonly aired to fill out their weekend schedules, such as American Top 40 (with Casey Kasem), Dick Clark’s Rock, Roll & Remember, and Gary Owens.
 Soundtrack Of The Sixties, among many others.